lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \figure{\includediagram{\diagramsDir/uq/total-effects-sobol-indices-gp-ishigami}{80%}}{Total effects as estimated by Monte Carlo and GP based Monte Carlo.}{total-effects-sobol-indices-gp-ishigami}

-\notes{We observe some discrepacies with respect to the real value of the Sobol index when using the Gaussian process but we get a fairly good a approximation a very reduced number of evaluations of the original target function.}
+\notes{We observe some discrepancies with respect to the real value of the Sobol index when using the Gaussian process, but we get a fairly good approximation with a very reduced number of evaluations of the original target function.}

 \subsection{Conclusions}
 \slides{* Sobol indices tool for explaining variance of output as coponents of input variables.}